LarsChrWiik/Notes/books/the_lean_startup/README.md

 ### Basic tactics
-* Launch a alow-quality early prototype
+* Launch a low-quality early prototype
 * Charge customers from day one
 * Use low-volume revenue targets as a way to drive accountability

 But, its not like this all the time.
-Not all cutomers agree to pay for a low quality prototype.
+Not all customers agree to pay for a low quality prototype.

 The question is not **Can this product be built?** but rather **Should this product be built?** and **Can we build a sustainable business around this product or service?**.